How to perform Lotus Pose

 When used on its own, it is usually assumed for long periods of time and offers the practitioner unparalleled levels of focus and awareness, helps calm the mind and spirit as all the concentration is drawn inward.

-Initially, this pose can pose a challenge, especially if the student lacks the necessary mobility in the knee joints.
+Initially, this pose can be challenging, especially if the student lacks the necessary mobility in the knee joints.
 However, when the stiffness and ensuing pain are overcome, it is one of the most relaxing and restorative poses.
 The knees, as they rest on the ground, offer extra support for your upper body, thus making it easier for the practitioner to sit up straight.
-This allows for the breath to flow more evenly, supplying all the vital organs with oxygen.
+This allows for the breath to flow more evenly, supplying all the vital organs with oxygen and making this pose perfect for seated meditation.